What are Finger Coils:

 THE GOOD: THE CURLS

 I have been sick for the last few days, and super busy for even longer so as per usual my hair is taking the brunt force of this neglect and has been confined to a bun for the last few days.
 My hair has been slowly matting together in a bun, and my guilt has been increasing in equal measure.
 I finally mustered up the courage to let my hair down, well let it out of the hair band although it still decided to stand defiant against the force of gravity.
 My curls looked flattened and lifeless so I knew I needed something intense to fix this, I decided to take up the exhausting task of finger coiling.
-Spoiler Alert: The results were insane.
-I loved how smooth, soft and defined my curls were but as with everything, there is a Good Bad and an Ugly.
-My hair was so beautiful.
+The results were insane.
+I loved how smooth, soft and defined my curls were my hair was so beautiful.
+Not only did I love the results, they lasted for a solid WEEK.
+At night I would put my hair up in a loose ponytail and spritz it with some water to refresh the curls in the morning and they stayed in perfect condition till my next wash day.

 THE BAD: THE TIME